ATCC ATCC Logo 0

 1. Prepare a 30% (v/v) sterile glycerol solution in Alsever's solution.

-6. To thaw a frozen ampule, place in a 35°C water bath, until thawed (2-3 min).
-Immerse the ampule just sufficient to cover the frozen material.
+4. To thaw a frozen ampule, place in a 35°C ± 2°C water bath, until thawed (2-3 min).
+Immerse the vial just sufficient to cover the frozen material.
 Do not agitate the ampule.

-7. Immediately after thawing, aseptically remove the contents of the ampule with a syringe and inoculate an uninfected hamster.
-Follow the protocol for maintenance in vivo.
-The course of infection may be longer or shorter than usual depending on recovery of the parasite from the frozen state.
+5. Immediately after thawing, aseptically remove the contents of the ampule with a syringe and inoculate an uninfected animal.
+Follow the protocol for in vivo propagation and maintenance in the Product Information Sheet.
+The course of infection may be longer or shorter than usual depending on percent recovery of the parasite from the frozen state.

 History